-When services are found to be unsatisfactory, users and carers will need to know who is responsible and ultimately accountable for those shortcomings.
-They will need to know how to go about seeking redress and what action they can expect to be taken to put matters right.
-In this respect, we suggest that serious consideration should be given to requiring agencies to compensate in cash or kind those users or carers who experience service failures, such as care workers failing to turn up or to work the full length of time agreed, or faulty aids or installation of equipment, or dangerous practices that endanger health and well-being.
+When services are found to be unsatisfactory, users and their carers will need to know who is responsible and ultimately accountable, for those shortcomings.
+They will need to know how to go about seeking redress and what action will be taken to put matters right.
+In this respect, we suggest that serious consideration should be given to requiring agencies to compensate in cash or kind, those users or carers who experience service failures.
+Such failures include care workers failing to turn up or to work the full length of time agreed (and paid for), faulty aids or installation of equipment, or dangerous practices that endanger health and well-being.

-• Giving the Charter 'teeth'
+Giving the Charter 'teeth'

-In all our consultations concerning the Charter, there was unanimity that it should make clear what people can expect in quite specific terms and what action can be taken when performance is less than satisfactory.
-There was much talk about rights and entitlements, and of setting national standards but also some recognition of the difficulties these present.
+In all our consultations concerning the Charter, there was unanimity that it should make clear what people can expect in quite specific terms and should show what action can be taken when performance is less than satisfactory.
+There was much talk about rights and entitlements, and of setting national standards, but also some recognition of the difficulties these present.